Stephens County DUI Court Process

 1. Arraignment (First Appearance)

-• When it Happens: The arraignment is your first official appearance in court.
-It typically occurs within a few weeks of your arrest.
-The exact date and time will be specified on your citation or a subsequent notice from the court.
+• When it Happens: The arraignment is usually your first court appearance, scheduled within a few weeks of your arrest.

-• What to Expect: At the arraignment, the judge will formally advise you of the charges against you, including the specific DUI statute you're accused of violating.
-The judge will also inform you of your rights, such as the right to remain silent and the right to an attorney.
+• What to Expect: At the arraignment, the judge will formally advise you of the charges against you, your rights, and the potential penalties.

 2. Pre-Trial Hearings